RyanCao2005/Recipe-Recommender-System/README.md

 2. **Convert Strings to Lists**: Columns such as `tags`, `steps`, and `ingredients`, which were stored as strings of lists, were converted back into actual list formats for easier manipulation and analysis.
 3. **Outlier Removal**: Domain knowledge was used to define thresholds for numerical columns:
    - Recipes exceeding **1,500 calories** or taking more than **360 minutes** to prepare were removed to reduce data skewness caused by extreme outliers.
-Our rationale behind these thresholds is that after inspecting the outliers we realized that they included wholesale.

 #### Redundant Columns
 Irrelevant or redundant columns, such as `contributor_id`, `submitted`, `name`,`id`,`recipe_id`, `user_id`,`tags`,`steps`, `date` and `description`, were dropped to minimize noise and improve model performance.
 These columns were either duplicative or did not contribute meaningfully to the predictive modeling task.